Creates or opens a file by passing the request directly to the filesystem.

 This method should be used instead of the Windows API's CreateFile function to create or open a file when an application needs to access it without sending requests through the filesystem filter driver stack.
 If the file is created or opened successfully, this method returns a stream object that provides access to its data; otherwise, it returns NULL.

-Since all requests against the file are routed directly to the filesystem (bypassing all filter drivers, including the component's), applications can use the returned stream within filesystem-related events without causing a system deadlock.
+Since all requests against the file are routed directly to the filesystem (bypassing all filter drivers, including the class's), applications can use the returned stream within filesystem-related events without causing a system deadlock.
 (However, pay special attention to the Synchronize parameter's documentation, below.)

 The FileName, DesiredAccess, CreationDisposition, and FlagsAndAttributes parameters correspond to the lpFileName, dwDesiredAccess, dwCreationDisposition, and dwFlagsAndAttributes parameters of the Windows API's CreateFile function (respectively).
 Please refer to Microsoft's documentation for more information on how to set these parameters appropriately.